 Panarea is the second smallest of the Aeolian islands, a group of volcanic islands off the north-eastern coast of Sicily.
 Now a popular tourist destination due to its beaches and scenery, Panarea is well equipped with facilities for such a small island.

 The landing beach for the island is at San Pietro on the east coast, and is a village with all services.
 There is also a small port for ships, hydrofoils, fishing boats and pleasure boats.
+To get to Panarea take a ferry from Milazzo in Sicily or Naples on mainland Italy.
+There are also regular boats to and from the other islands.

 Certainly the sea, and especially the beaches, are the distinguishing feature of Panarea.
 Many are only accessible by sea, but there are also those that visitors can reach by land.